softindex/datakernel/core-bytebuf/README.md

 ByteBuf module provides memory-efficient, recyclable byte buffers.
 The main components of the module are:

 ### ByteBuf
 An extremely light-weight and efficient implementation compared to the Java NIO ByteBuffer.
-There are no *direct buffers* which simplifies and improves `ByteBuf` performance.
+There are no *direct buffers*, which simplifies and improves `ByteBuf` performance.

 ByteBuf is similar to a FIFO byte queue and has two positions: `head` and `tail`.
 When you write data to your